ArkinSolomon/zombie-fight/readme.md

 - Removed jscolor
 - Added readme instead of info
 - Tested render command
+- Added username display at bottom of screen
 - Fixed favicon
 - Fixed bug where if a value is not found the client won't render
 - Fixed bug where a zombie could get trapped when y = 0